 - Highlight your skills and years of experience

 - Record outstanding achievements, such as helping students advance to higher positions

 The short answer is to sign up for courses.
 The good news is that there are many free courses on sites like Coursera, Codecademy, Class-Central, and EdX.

 These courses will teach you to practice with a specific application program to help you hone your expertise and enhance your skill set.

-The short answer is yes.
-IT trainers are one of the great career paths.
+The short answer is yes. computer trainers are one of the great career paths.
 It comes with a very high income (average $38,160 per year) and a substantial recruitment demand increase for many years.

 As long as you have enough passion, enthusiasm, and seriousness, becoming a trainer should be easy.
 Specifically, you will need to spend a lot of time and effort to meet the requirements for qualifications, knowledge, and job skills.

 Yes.
 Passing on knowledge and bringing positive energy to others will make you tired.
 Don’t worry because the result is an excellent reward for your efforts.